 Provision on demand servers.
 You can destroy and then provision another available server to achieve a particular setup.
 We cannot always provide the diversity.

 Reserve hardware in advance.
-BM can work with you to provide the needed setup, pending availability.
+We can work with you to provide the needed setup, pending availability.

 Sparing

-For specialized workloads, BM can provide customized server configurations on a contract basis.
-Interacting with custom configurations is similar to our public cloud, but inventory is more limited.
-If there is a problem with custom hardware, users can either leverage on-demand servers or tap into dedicated “spares” — extra machines that are reserved for just this purpose.
+For specialized workloads, we can provide customized server configurations on a contract basis.
+Interacting with custom configurations is similar to our public cloud, but the inventory is more limited.
+If there is a problem with custom hardware, you can either leverage on-demand servers or tap into dedicated “spares” — extra machines that are reserved just for this purpose.

-No matter the use case, we highly encourage a thoughtful approach to high-availability.
+No matter the use-case, we highly encourage a thoughtful approach to high-availability.
 Sparing is an excellent tool and we would be happy to discuss it with you.